awesomemotive/WP-Mail-SMTP/readme.txt

 * Fixed: The plugin settings pages not opening when WishList Member plugin was active.

 = 2.7.0 - 2021-03-25 =
 * IMPORTANT: Support for PHP 5.5 has been discontinued.
-If you are running one of those versions, you MUST upgrade PHP before installing or upgrading to WP Mail SMTP v2.7.
+If you are running that version, you MUST upgrade PHP before installing or upgrading to WP Mail SMTP v2.7.
 Failure to do that will disable WP Mail SMTP functionality.
 * Changed: Updated About us plugin page.
 * Changed: Improved Domain Check Results section in Email Test tab.
 * Changed: Allow the use of different Gmail aliases as From Email address by disabling the Force From Email setting.